 Since the upper floors historically functioned as apartments and hotel rooms, many had porcelain sinks.
 In some rooms, these remain.
-The Apartment Building ceased its original function as a residential building in the late 1950s-early 1960s.

 Basement

 The floor plan of the basement is very different than that of the other floors of the Apartment Building; there is not a double-loaded corridor, and it is connected to the Church by corridors and a stock area.
 The basement is currently used as a meal center and includes a large dining room (Mo's Kitchen), serving area, kitchen, walk-in refrigerator, storage rooms, offices, and a mechanical room.
 At the northeast corner of the building, there is another stairway that leads from the second floor to the basement.